Module thunderfish.fakefish

 rise_decay_tau = read('Time-constant of rise decay in seconds', '%g'%rise_decay_tau, float, 0.01)

-eodfreq = rises(eodf, samplerate, duration,
+eodfreq = rises(eodf, rate, duration,

 rise_freq, rise_size, rise_tau, rise_decay_tau)